James A. Lindsay

-James Stephen Lindsay (born June 8, 1979), known professionally as James A. Lindsay, is an American author, cultural critic, mathematician and conspiracy theorist.
-He is known for the grievance studies affair, in which he, Peter Boghossian and Helen Pluckrose submitted hoax articles to academic journals in 2017 and 2018.
+James Stephen Lindsay (born June 8, 1979), known professionally as James A. Lindsay, or Conceptual James, is an American author.
+He is known for the grievance studies affair, in which he, Peter Boghossian and Helen Pluckrose submitted hoax articles to academic journals in 2017 and 2018 to test scholarship and rigor in several academic fields.
 Lindsay has written several books including Cynical Theories (2020), which he co-authored with Pluckrose.
+He has promoted right-wing conspiracy theories such as Cultural Marxism and LGBT grooming.

 Early life and career

 James Stephen Lindsay was born in Ogdensburg, New York.
 He moved to Maryville, Tennessee, at the age of five, later graduating from Maryville High School in 1997.
-Lindsay attended Tennessee Tech, where he obtained both his B.S. and M.S. in mathematics; he later earned his Ph.D. in mathematics from the University of Tennessee in 2010.
+Lindsay received a B.S. in physics and a M.S. in mathematics at Tennessee Tech, and a Ph.D. in mathematics in 2010 at the University of Tennessee, Knoxville.
 His doctoral thesis is titled "Combinatorial Unification of Binomial-Like Arrays", and his advisor was Carl G. Wagner.
 After completing his degree, Lindsay left academia and returned to his hometown, where he worked as a massage therapist.

-Lindsay began using the middle initial "A." as a "thin veneer of pseudonym" to write books about atheism and leftism in the predominantly conservative and Christian South.

 Lindsay, along with Peter Boghossian, is the co-author of How to Have Impossible Conversations: A Very Practical Guide, a nonfiction book released in 2019 and published by Lifelong Books.
 In 2020, Lindsay released the nonfiction book Cynical Theories, co-authored with Helen Pluckrose and published by Pitchstone Publishing.
 The book became a Wall Street Journal, USA Today, and Publishers Weekly bestseller upon release.
 Harvard University psychologist Steven Pinker praised the book for exposing "the surprisingly shallow intellectual roots of the movements that appear to be engulfing our culture".
 Tim Smith-Laing charged it with "leaping from history to hysteria" in a Daily Telegraph review.

-Lindsay is the founder of the website New Discourses, which is owned by Christian nationalist commentator Michael O’Fallon.
+Lindsay is the founder of the website New Discourses, which is owned by conservative commentator Michael O'Fallon.
+Lindsay's video series is also hosted by Sovereign Nations, O'Fallon's Christian nationalist website.
+According to theologian and author David W. Congdon, "framing the left as an alternative religion has made Lindsay popular among the Christian Right".

-Lindsay has also appeared three times on comedian Joe Rogan's podcast The Joe Rogan Experience.
+Lindsay has also appeared four times on Joe Rogan's podcast The Joe Rogan Experience.

 In August 2022, Lindsay was permanently suspended from Twitter.
 His account was reinstated in November 2022 after Elon Musk's acquisition of Twitter.